The Every Day Dangers of Lasers

 CLASS IV.
 The Class IV laser beam and its diffuse reflections are hazardous to the eyes and skin.
 In fact, most eye injuries are a result of the reflected beams of Class IV lasers.
 And Class IV laser beams are fire hazards depending upon the target.
 They use Class IV lasers in surgical procedures and industrial applications such as drilling, cutting, and welding.

 It goes without saying that shining a laser device into the eye of another person is a dangerous practice.
 Children can do so innocently enough and therefore should not be allowed to use a laser device without close supervision.

-I know of a case where a mom interrupted an eye exam conducted by her 4 year old on the family cat using the laser cat toy.
+I know of a case where a mom interrupted an "eye exam" conducted by her 4 year old on the family cat using the laser cat toy.
 “But that's the way Dr. ______ does it to me," the junior doctor replied.
 That’s pretty easy to understand, which underscores the need to carefully supervise children using a laser toy.